ocp4opsandsecurity/service-mesh/traffic-management.md

 On the /productpage of the bookinfo application, refresh the browser.
 You should see that traffic is routed to the V3 services with `RED Stars`.

-4. Send some traffic using the following commad:
+4. Send some traffic using the following command:
 ```bash
 for i in {1..20}; do sleep 0.25; curl -I http://${GATEWAY_URL}/productpage; done
 ```